sharmalab/bindaas/README.md

  $ mvn clean install

+Bindaas binaries can be found in the binaries folder.

-Built and tested with Apache Maven 3.1.1 and Oracle Java 1.7.
+Built and tested with Apache Maven 3.1.1 to 3.5.4 and Oracle Java 1.7 to 1.8.

+Bindaas does not build with JDK 10, due to incompatibilities in Maven plugins.

 ## Executing Bindaas

+Once built, extract the Bindaas binary found inside the binaries folder, with a name such as bindaas-dist-2.0.7-201806281144-min.tar.gz.

+Now bindaas-dist-2.0.7-201806281144-min is your <BINDAAS-BINARY-HOME>.

-Once built, Bindaas can be executed using the startup.sh script in
+Bindaas can be executed using the startup.sh script in
 <BINDAAS-BINARY-HOME>/bin

+$ sh startup.sh

+Similarly, you may shut down Bindaas by executing the shutdown script:

+$ sh shutdown.sh

 ## Verify Setup